Mervin-James/Mervin-YelpCamp/README.md

 # Mervin-YelpCamp
 A Yelp-inspired application for Campgrounds.
-Built and deployed Node application for sharing campgrounds and reviews.
+A Node application for sharing campgrounds and reviews.
 Implemented CRUD and geoJSON
 features with Express, MongoDB, and Passport.